US judge halts Donald Trump's border wall plans | DW | 25.05.2019

 Trump administration officials "are enjoined from taking any action to construct a border barrier in the areas defendants have identified as Yuma Sector Project 1 and El Paso Sector Project 1 using funds reprogrammed by DoD," Judge Gilliam ordered, referring to the Department of Defense.

-The California judge's order may prove to be a setback for President Trump, who has described the building of border walls as one of his top priorities.
+The California judge's order may prove to be a setback for President Trump, who has described the building of a border wall as one of his top priorities.

 Key promise

 President Trump hopes to use the emergency declaration to redirect $3.9 billion (€3.4 billion) of the defense budget in order to fund the border wall with Mexico.
-He used the tactic after a budget standoff with Congress that led to a 35-day partial government shutdown that ended in January.
+He used the tactic after a budget standoff with Congress that led to a 35-day partial government shutdown, which ended in January.

 Trump has threatened to close the border between the US and Mexico, arguing that Mexico was doing nothing to stop illegal migration.
 Many people who cross the border illegally ultimately request asylum under US law, which does not require asylum-seekers to enter at an official crossing.